memgonzales/memgonzales/README.md

 ### Hello 👋 I'm Mark Edward

-I obtained my Bachelor of Science – Master of Science in Computer Science (Honors) degree from [De La Salle University](https://www.dlsu.edu.ph/), Manila.
-I enjoy working on challenges that bring together AI and big data.

-I have worked on projects with the Asian Development Bank (ADB), International Rice Research Institute (IRRI), and Singapore's Agency for Science, Technology and Research (A\*STAR).
-My research engagement at A*STAR was supported by the [Singapore International Pre-Graduate Award](https://www.a-star.edu.sg/Scholarships/for-undergraduate-studies/singapore-international-pre-graduate-award-sipga).
+I am a research officer at the [Agency for Science, Technology and Research (A*STAR)](https://www.a-star.edu.sg/), Singapore.
+My work sits at the intersection of computer science and biology, with a focus on developing novel AI tools for processing and analyzing large (gigapixel-scale), multi-channel microscope images.

-In 2023, I was conferred the second prize in the [Magsaysay Future Engineers/Technologists Award](https://www.dlsu.edu.ph/ccs-student-bagged-2nd-prize-in-2023-mfet-award/) by the National Academy of Science and Technology, Philippines.
+I was a recipient of the Br.
+Andrew Gonzalez FSC Award for Outstanding Research (2025) from De La Salle University, Singapore International Pre-Graduate Award (2024) from A*STAR, and Magsaysay Future Engineers/Technologists Award – Second Prize (2023) from the National Academy of Science and Technology, Philippines.

+Prior to joining A*STAR, I served as a data science consultant at the [Asian Development Bank](https://www.adb.org/).
+I obtained my master's degree in computer science from De La Salle University, Manila, under its integrated bachelor's-master's degree honors program.

 Here are some of my recent [publications](https://scholar.google.com/citations?user=YSwwCpAAAAAJ&hl=en):

 - 🧬 **Bioinformatics**
   - Using AI to explore alternatives to conventional antibiotics and combat antimicrobial resistance <br>